divjotarora/specifications/source/client-side-operations-timeout/client-side-operations-timeout.rst

 Connections created as part of a connection pool’s ``minPoolSize`` maintenance routine MUST use ``connectTimeoutMS`` as the timeout for connection establishment.
-After the connection is established, if ``timeoutMS`` is set, it MUST be used as the timeout for all commands sent as part of the MongoDB or authentication handshakes.
+After the connection is established, if ``timeoutMS`` is set at the MongoClient level, it MUST be used as the timeout for all commands sent as part of the MongoDB or authentication handshakes.
 The timeout MUST be refreshed after each command.
 These commands MUST set timeouts per the `Command Execution`_ section.
 If ``timeoutMS`` is not set, drivers MUST continue to honor ``socketTimeoutMS`` as the socket timeout for handshake and authentication commands.

 Server Monitoring
 -----------------